Kaifi1199/CosmiCode-Internship/Week-6/Readme.md

 ## 👨‍⚕️ Disclaimer

 This project is for **educational purposes only**.
 It should **not be used for real medical decisions**.
 Always consult a licensed healthcare provider.

-## 🪪 License

-This project is licensed under the MIT License.